trustgraph-ai/trustgraph/README.md

 - **Document Ingestion** — A complete upload and submission workflow with page and chunk inspection and document structure browsing
 - **Ontology Workbench** — A full ontology editor with class and property trees, OWL/XML and Turtle import/export with round-trip fidelity, circular dependency detection, and safe-delete confirmation dialogs
 - **Schema Workbench** — Interactive schema management with list, create, edit, and delete operations including field and index management
-- **Flow Management** — Flow creation and detail views with configurable parameters, temperature controls, and grouped storage layout
-- **Workspace UX** — Workspace selection and management surfaced directly in the interface
 - **Prompt Editor** — A dedicated prompt editing workflow

 ## TypeScript Library for UIs